-A Focus on the Process: Most recently, we've focused on our financial aid distribution process.
+Most recently, we've focused on our financial aid distribution process.
 Since 2009, we have shifted our institutional expenditures from merit to need-based aid to mitigate cost, increase affordability and decrease student indebtedness.
 We have also committed to funding low income Pell-eligible students.

 AU recognizes there is not enough information, especially for students and their families who utilize private loans.
 Therefore, AU is ramping up its efforts to educate students and families about AU costs and promote smart financial decisions.
 Last spring, the Financial Aid Office created a financial literacy workshop focused on all aspects of money management including debt and budget planning.
 The program will continue this year.

-AU has established an Emergency Financial Aid Fund to ensure that students whose situations change are able to continue their studies through to graduation, despite financial challenges they may face on the way.
+AU has established an Emergency Financial Aid Fund to ensure that students whose situations change significantly are able to continue their studies through to graduation, despite financial challenges they may face on the way.
 The Class of 2012, many of whom either faced economic hardship themselves or witnessed classmates struggling to stay in school, decided that their senior class gift would be a

 Five Facts to Be in the Know